 A Lack of Access to Data

-Speaking of data … research is the first step in the prospecting process, but it entails a lot more than just Googling someone’s name.
+Speaking of data … research is the first step in gathering prospecting insights, but it entails a lot more than just Googling someone’s name.

 A good mix of firmographic and technographic data, paired with intent information is the perfect recipe for determining prospects, and actually turning those prospects into qualified leads.